 Before applying, you need a profile that showcases your skills, experience, personality, and the services you can offer.
 Think of your profile as your online resume.
 The stronger it is, the more likely an employer will schedule an interview.

-• A short but clear “About Me” summary
+- A clear and concise “About Me” section

 3. Apply to verified job posts inside a secure hiring system